pcordes/par2-cleanhistory/README_FIRST.txt

 file is in the tbb<version>oss_src/build directory.
 To manually modify the
 Makefile:

-  In `Makefile.am', go to line 59 (Darwin/Mac OS X):
+  In `Makefile.am', for Darwin/Mac OS X, change the AM_CXXFLAGS line to:

 AM_CXXFLAGS = -Wall -I../tbb21_009oss/include -gfull -O3 -fvisibility=hidden -fvisibility-inlines-hidden

-  or line 63 (other POSIX systems):
+  or for other POSIX systems, change the AM_CXXFLAGS line to:

 AM_CXXFLAGS = -Wall -I../tbb21_009oss/include

 and modify the path to wherever your extracted Intel TBB files are.
 Note that it should point at the `include' directory inside the main tbb directory.

-For linking, `Makefile.am' line 57:
+For linking, the file `Makefile.am' has this line:

 LDADD = -lstdc++ -ltbb -L.

-has already had the tbb library added to the list of libraries to link against.
+thus the tbb library is already added to the list of libraries to link against.
 You will need to have libtbb.a (or libtbb.dylib or libtbb.so etc.) in your library path (usually /usr/lib).